New Hydrogel Material for Wound Healing Created in St. Petersburg

-A hydrogel for wound treatment with high biocompatibility has been created at St. Petersburg State University (SPbSU).
+A hydrogel with high biocompatibility for wound healing has been created at St. Petersburg State University (SPbSU).
 This was reported by the university's press service.

 The hydrogel we created has a number of properties important for wound healing, namely antiviral, antitumor, anticoagulant, anti-inflammatory, non-immunogenic, and tissue adhesion properties.
-This result was achieved by mixing two biopolymers - pullulan and chitosan - with the drug gentamicin.
+This result was achieved by mixing two biopolymers - pullulan and chitosan with the use of the drug gentamicin.

-Additional medications can be added to the hydrogel, such as antibiotics.
+Additional medications can be introduced into the hydrogel.
+For example, antibiotics.

-Specialists studied the deformation properties of polymers and the behavior of gels during sorption.
-As a result, the developed hydrogel can quickly absorb wound decay products and be used to create therapeutic dressings.
+Experts studied the deformation properties of polymers and the behavior of gels during sorption.
+As a result, the developed hydrogel can quickly absorb the decay products of wounds and be used to create therapeutic dressings.

-Earlier, www1.ru reported that a gel for bone regeneration after gunshot wounds was invented in Russia, the first in the world.
+Earlier www1.ru reported that in Russia they invented a gel for bone regeneration after gunshot wounds.

 Read more on the topic: